Latest Update – 2 October 2018

-The proposed changes floated back in June 2018 when the Ministry of Finance said that they were seeking feedback on the proposal to allow private-hire drivers to deduct car-related expenses against their driving income.
+Proposed changes floated back in June 2018 when the Ministry of Finance announced they were seeking feedback on the proposal to allow private-hire drivers to deduct car-related expenses against their driving income.

 The announcement came as a surprise as, during the Committee of Supply debate on Budget 2018, Senior Minister for State for Finance Indranee Rajah maintained their stance would not change to allow private-hire car drivers to claim tax deductions for expenses incurred from providing private-hire service.